luke-feng/IoT_Sensors_Security_Analysis/README.md

    * `ml-based.py` is used to train and test the ML-based models.
    * `dl-based.py` is used to train and test the DL-based models.
 ## Federated Learning Based Approaches
+   * Project dependencies (such as `scikit-learn` and `flwr`) are defined in `pyproject.toml`.
+You can install them via:

+    poetry install
+    poetry shell

+Afterwards you are ready to start the Flower server as well as the clients.
+You can simply start the server in a terminal as follows:

+    poetry run python3 server.py

+Now you are ready to start the Flower clients which will participate in the learning.
+To do so simply open two more terminals and run the following command in each:

+    poetry run python3 client.py